SAT Test Tips for Anxiety

 A common misconception about the SAT is that it is the only item in your college application that the admissions committees care about.
 While we do not want to discourage you from taking the SAT seriously, the fact remains that the admissions committees view the SAT as only one of a number of important factors in your candidacy.

 Even if you score below the lowest quartile for your first-choice college or university, you still may get accepted if you charm the admissions committees with your extracurricular activities, letters of reference, transcripts, etc. You are taking the SAT because you want to get into college, right?
 (Seriously consider having yourself committed if you answer this rhetorical question with a “no”!)

-Getting 60% of the questions correct likely gives you a score in the vicinity of 1000, which is still above the national average.
+Getting 60% of the questions correct likely gives you a score in the vicinity of 1000, which is near the national average.

 What’s our point?
-(Yes, we do have one.)
+(Of course we have one!)
 Don’t start sweating when you quickly realize that this exam is a bit more difficult than the ones you have seen before in your classes.
 And realize that you can still get a very good score even if you are guessing at far more questions than you ever did on any of your teacher’s tests.